Stuart period: Architecture

 Out in the countryside, numerous architects built country houses – the more magnificent the better, for the nobility and the wealthier gentry.
 Inigo Jones, one of the most well-known of Stuart-era architects built the magnificent Banqueting House in Whitehall, London in 1622.
-Numerous architects worked on the decorative arts, designing intricate wainscoted rooms, dramatic staircases, lush carpets, furniture, and clocks in country houses open to tourism.
+Numerous architects worked on the decorative arts, designing intricate wainscoted rooms, staircases, lush carpets, furniture, and clocks in country houses open to tourism.